google/brain-tokyo-workshop/learntopredict/cartpole/README.md

-# Learn M and C at the same time as one agent (avoiding separate inner and outer training meta-learning loops)
+# Learn M and C at the same time as one agent

 Experiment trying to learn a world model of swing up cartpole